slatedocs/slate/source/includes/android/_android.md

     }
 ```

-## Create new Broadcast Receiver object
+## Create New Broadcast Receiver Object

 `private BroadcastReceiver mMessageReceiver = new BroadcastReceiver()`

 Broadcast receiver with the list of registered filters